ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-gb.md

         - Job
         - StatefulSet
     validate:
-      message: "Using 'default' namespace is not allowed for pod controllers."
+      message: "Using \"default\" namespace is not allowed for pod controllers."
       pattern:
         metadata:
           namespace: "!default"